toastedbreadandomelette/playground/Strategy/memoization_2d_1.md

 The complexity does not differ in both cases: $O(m\times n)$.

-We also have another solution, but we convert the problem into a [[problem_reduction_1#memoization_2d_1 Longest Increasing Paths in a Grid https leetcode com problems longest-increasing-path-in-a-matrix Longest Increasing Path in a grid|creates a graph]].
+We also have another solution, but we converts the problem into a [[problem_reduction_1#memoization_2d_1 Longest Increasing Paths in a Grid https leetcode com problems longest-increasing-path-in-a-matrix Longest Increasing Path in a grid|graph]].